Bilevel subsidy-enabled mobility hub network design with perturbed utility coalitional choice-based assignment

 We demonstrate the model application through two sets of numerical examples.
 The toy example demonstrates the effectiveness of the proposed model and validates the existence of a global optimum.
-The model can optimally allocate link specific resources from a revenue maximization perspective.
-We further test the model on a large network based on LIRR stations and their service areas.
-A total of 244 nodes and 469 links are involved for the base network with 78 OD pairs.
+The results show that the model can optimally allocate link-specific resources from a revenue-maximization perspective.
+We further test the model on a larger network based on LIRR stations and their service areas.
+A total of 380 nodes and 642 links are involved in the base network with 78 OD pairs.
 Several insights are obtained through the tests: \begin{itemize} \item The proposed model is much more scalable compared to similar platform design models in past studies.
-Similar sized problems require hours of runtime (\citep{liu2024demand, yao2024design}) while ours only take minutes when setting the right condition. \item The use of the PURC-based lower level problem allows policymakers to quantify the social surplus value of a MH, or the value of enabling subsidy or regulating the price. \item MH-based subsidies are computationally more expensive than link-based subsidies but provide a subsidy design that is easier to compare and control. \end{itemize} The proposed model can be applied to more complex MaaS service designs involving more operators.
+Similar-sized problems require hours of runtime (\citep{liu2024demand, yao2024design}), while ours takes less than 1 hour when setting the right conditions. \item Platform profit exhibits a linear relationship with both MOD link operating costs and direct driving costs within the analyzed network configuration. \item The platform's profitability demonstrates greater sensitivity to changes in direct driving costs than to changes in MOD service operating costs. \item All three MHs demonstrate similar level of ridership shifts when subjected to variations in service operating and driving costs. \item Market competition is important in reducing both the overall subsidy level and platform access pricing, specifically when the operators control different levels of market power. \item The use of the PURC-based lower-level problem allows policymakers to quantify the social surplus value of a MH, and to determine how to control subsidies to encourage platform service participation and traveler access. \end{itemize} The proposed model can be applied to more complex MaaS service designs involving more operators.